WangKehanK/MaiMai-Trader/README.md

 </p>

 > Aiming to solve the real-world problem that international students has no place to sell their second-hand products, especially furniture.
+This is an old version.
+Please go check https://github.com/WangKehanK/Maimai
 ## Frontend Page Structure
 ```
 ├─pages